-Manifold functional test - Twin engined aircraft
+Manifold functional test - Twin engine aircraft

-The manifold valve is intended to automatically isolate or seal off the massive air leak introduced by the non-functioning air pump, and allow the functioning air pump continue to provide power for the air-driven instruments.
+The manifold valve is intended to automatically isolate or seal off an air leak introduced by the non-functioning air pump.
+This allows the functioning air pump to continue to provide air for the air-driven instruments.
 However, should the manifold valve be unserviceable at the time one pump or engine fails, the result is the loss of vacuum or pressure supply to all air driven gyroscopic flight and navigation instruments.

 Figure.
 3 Typical vacuum system manifold valve.
 (Ref.
-Tempest SL-006)
+Tempest SL-007)

-Although the aircraft and manifold valve manufacturers provide periodic functional bench testing requirements and a retirement life for the manifold valve by Service Letter or in the aircraft maintenance schedule, manifold valve failure may still go undetected while in service between such inspections.
+Although the aircraft and manifold valve manufacturers provide periodic functional bench testing requirements and a retirement life for the manifold valve, manifold valve failure may still go undetected while in service between such inspections.
 This is because if both engines, each equipped with a serviceable vacuum pump are started in short succession, the isolation function of the manifold valve is not specifically tested, due to the vacuum sources quickly becoming 'balanced', extinguishing the system failure indicators.

-Vacuum manifold functional test - Twin engined aircraft
+Vacuum manifold functional test - Twin engine aircraft